lucapette/web/main/content/writing/getting-started-with-vim.md

 do not need to remember anything.
 Simplicity is the key: you will play around with many plugins, so adding and removing them has to be as easy as it can get.

-People's workflow differs a lot so I'm not going to compile a list of the "100 Vim plugins you can't miss".
+People's workflow differs a lot, so I'm not going to compile a list of the "100 Vim plugins you can't miss".
 I will try, however, to provide you with the bare minimum to get you started.